 - Scroll down to the bottom part of your View.

-- Use the + icon inside your View to insert the Grid block.
-Double-check if you are inserting your Grid block inside your View.
+- Use the plus icon inside your View to insert the Toolset Grid block.
+Make sure you are inserting your Grid block inside your View.

 - Use the Grid block up arrow to move up your Grid block to the top of your View.